 The Molecular Biotechnology and Diagnostics specialisation track is part of the Master’s Degree Programme in Biomedical Sciences.
 The close co-operation of four specialisation tracks forms a unique educational combination of biomedical sciences in Finland and worldwide.
 Other specialisation tracks of the Master’s Degree Programme in Biomedical Sciences are:

-The Master’s Degree Programme in Biomedical Sciences is organised in collaboration with two universities, the University of Turku and Åbo Akademi University and managed together by the Faculties of Medicine, and Science and Engineering at the University of Turku.
+The Master’s Degree Programme in Biomedical Sciences is organised in collaboration with two universities, the University of Turku and Åbo Akademi University and managed together by the Faculty of Medicine, Faculty of Mathematics and Natural Sciences and Faculty of Engineering at the University of Turku.